kurealnum/Mini-Workflows/README.md

 The above was written by by [Diego](https://www.youtube.com/channel/UC9s8Wy4D_4dsFjwiufqNAng)

 Practice is the most important thing here.
 Other than that, make sure you actually solve the problem each time.
-Here's my little "guide" (that I constantly update/change) to succesfully do Leetcode problems, and then actually absorb the information
+Here's my little "guide" (that I constantly update/change) to succesfully do Leetcode problems, and then actually absorb the information.

+Before I knew about REACTO, I made up my own method of solving these problems:

 ### 1. Write the problem out:
 -Identify what you need to find to solve the problem